Jaredkmacho/CppND-Capstone-Tetris/README.md

 * Templates generalize functions in the project.
   * See [template spawnerFor class](https://github.com/Jaredkmacho/CppND-Capstone-Tetris/blob/5b2aa8ccc6276eaed3337273062153d2cbddbdd5/src/tetris.h#L125-L129) that can be used with any of the Piece derived classes.

+## Memory Management

+* The project makes use of references in function declarations.
+  * Many methods in Tetris, Playfield and Piece class use pass-by-reference in function declarations.

+>  TODO: Add more memory management good practices like RAII and smart pointers.

+## Concurrency

+>  TODO: Add concurrency with audio events running in different threads.

 ## CC Attribution-ShareAlike 4.0 International